lyz-code/taskban/README.md

 With this mode we'll checkout the backlog, order it and refine it for the next sprint.

-Taskban will be save the status of the refinementin a file in the share directory.
+Taskban will be save the status of the refinement in a file in the share directory.
 So you can continue the refinement whenever you like.

 `taskban refine` will start the refinement process, and it will give you a `task